 If you’re applying to colleges right now, figuring out standardized test options can be a confusing and frustrating process.
 However, both schools and test-makers are adapting to new circumstances quickly.
-Because of COVID-19, ACT has announced that it will be making some changes in 2020: offering the ACT test at-home this fall and providing a flexible testing schedule for this summer.
+Because of COVID-19, ACT has announced that it will be making some changes in 2020, including more test dates.
+Unfortunately, this means that their plans for offering the ACT test at-home this fall have been put on hold until 2021 at the earliest.

-Depending on what the CDC and local health guidelines permit, ACT will still be offering exams on June 13 and July 18, 2020, with makeup dates on June 20 and July 25, 2020.
-Fall dates are planned for September 12, October 24, and December 12, 2020.
+ACT still offered exams in many places on June 13 and July 18, 2020, with makeup dates on June 20 and July 25, 2020.
+They also have additional fall dates planned: September 12, 13, and 19, as well as October 10, 17, 24, and 25.
+They also have the December 12, 2020 still scheduled.
 What do these ACT test dates mean for you and your applications?